Johns-Costa/pool-booking/FEATURES.md

   The favicon is a small image that is displayed in the browser's address bar.
 It is used to identify the website among others and help the user to find it when he/she is searching for it.

+**Future features improvements**

+ - Include EmailMultiAlternatives in order for the user to recive a message is a class has been deleted or a conforimation of the class booked or edited.